WVURAIL/dspira/tools/README.md

 Run it from the top of the repository.
 It needs nothing installed — Python 3 standard library only.
 Results go to `link-report.md`, which is gitignored.

-Links written out in full to the site's own address, under `/dspira-lessons/`, are checked as pages of this site, not fetched.
-The host name it treats as its own is written into the script, which is why the script is one line of the lab repository's `.github/CUTOVER.md` for the move to rail.wvu.edu.
+Full URLs pointing to this site's `/dspira-lessons/` pages are checked locally instead of fetched.
+The script defines its own host name.
+Update it during the rail.wvu.edu migration, as described in the lab repository's `.github/CUTOVER.md`.

 The offline half checks links between lesson pages, heading anchors, and whether referenced images and PDFs actually exist.
 That half is where most real